ivm25/Answering-Business-questions-using-SQL/README.md

 ***
     Business problems:
 ***
     - Business Problem 1: Helping the Business team at Chinook to understand which Genres sell the most, in order to help the new deal with a record label.
 Focus Territory: USA
-    - Output results from query (percentage_of_tracks_USA.sql) in the repository.
+    - Output results used in the chart below come from the query (percentage_of_tracks_USA.sql) in the repository.

 ![image](https://user-images.githubusercontent.com/44321100/169695976-04d99ac0-e4ae-442f-a418-7363f62c8f2c.png)